 Affiliated Service Providers.
 Other potential conflicts might include conflicts between the Funds and its affiliated and unaffiliated service providers (e.g., conflicting duties of loyalty).
-In addition to providing investment management services through the SID, BBH&Co. provides administrative, custody, shareholder servicing and fund accounting services to the Funds.
-BBH&Co. may have conflicting duties of loyalty while servicing the Funds and/or opportunities to further its own interest to the detriment of the Funds.
-For example, in negotiating fee arrangements with affiliated service providers, BBH&Co. may have an incentive to agree to higher fees than it would in the case of unaffiliated providers.
-BBH&Co. acting in its capacity as the Funds' administrator is the primary valuation agent of the Funds.
-BBH&Co. values securities and assets in the Funds according to the Funds' valuation policies.
-Because the Investment Adviser's advisory and administrative fees are calculated by reference to a Funds' net assets, BBH&Co. and its affiliates may have an incentive to seek to overvalue certain assets.
+In addition to providing investment management services through the SID, BBH provides administrative, custody, shareholder servicing and fund accounting services to the Funds.
+BBH may have conflicting duties of loyalty while servicing the Funds and/or opportunities to further its own interest to the detriment of the Funds.
+For example, in negotiating fee arrangements with affiliated service providers, BBH may have an incentive to agree to higher fees than it would in the case of unaffiliated providers.
+BBH acting in its capacity as the Funds' administrator is the primary valuation agent of the Funds.
+BBH values securities and assets in the Funds according to the Funds' valuation policies.
+Because the Investment Adviser's advisory and administrative fees are calculated by reference to a Funds' net assets.